camilleeenhbc/olaf-neighbourhood-chat/README.md

 - Thi Tu Linh Nguyen - a1835497
 - Joanne Xue Ping Su - a1875646
 - Brooke Egret Luxi Wang - a1828458

+## Warning
+This code is for a project and contains intentional vulnerabilities.
+Make sure to run in a virtual machine.

 ## List of Python dependencies
 ```